a-inacio/edt-go/docs/getting-started.md

 ### Concurrency

-There Constructs will help you on specific scenarios where you need to deal with asynchronous operations:
+These Constructs will help you on specific scenarios where you need to deal with asynchronous operations:

  - Awaitable
  - Expectable